 March 4, 2017 – Traffic Jam!
 A Mobility Solutions Workshop for Central Texans

 The City of Austin Transportation Department, in partnership with Capital Metro, hosted the Traffic Jam: A Mobility Solutions Workshop for Central Texans to educate and engage the Central Texas community on Project Connect and the ASMP.
 The event was held Saturday, March 4, 2017 at the Bullock Texas State History Museum.
 The purpose of the event was to educate Central Texas residents about the ASMP and Project Connect processes, and to encourage and collect participation in both efforts.
 Click here to read the Traffic Jam Engagement Summary outlining what we heard.

 Working with input from other initiatives

-One of the key things the City has heard from the community is Austinites are tired of talking about their priorities and concerns, they want action and a plan to implement those priorities.
-To that end, the ASMP team has begun mining past engagement processes for themes and common goals and objectives; we're looking at what the community has already told us as a launching point for this effort.
-For example, we have started reviewing data from Mobility Talks, during which City staff analyzed past public engagement efforts to identify common themse related to mobility needs, values and priorities.
-We will take what we've heard and use it as a starting place for further vetting and refinement as part of the ASMP process.
+One of the key things the City has heard from the community is Austinites are tired of talking about their priorities and concerns; they want action and a plan to implement those priorities.
+To that end, the ASMP team has mined past engagement processes for themes and common goals and objectives; we're looking at what the community has already told us as a launching point for this effort.
+For example, reviewed data from Mobility Talks, during which City staff analyzed past public engagement efforts to identify common themes related to mobility needs, values and priorities.
+We took what we've heard and are using it as a starting place for further vetting and refinement as part of the ASMP process.

-In addition to mining past initiatives, the City will stay in sync with Capital Metro's Project Connect to ensure a consistent, coordinated engagement effort where input received for one initiative informs and shapes both.
+In addition to mining past initiatives, the City is staying in sync with Capital Metro's Project Connect to ensure a consistent, coordinated engagement effort where input received for one initiative informs and shapes both.